vnagpal25/Data_Structures_Algorithms/program4/floyds_alg/README.md

-Second, type "make floyds" into your command line
+Second, type "make" into your command line

 Third, type "./floyds" into your command line